-In the meantime, deep mistrust has hampered dialogue while refusal to talk only deepens mistrust.
-Engagement of North Korea on a range of less controversial, non-nuclear issues, including by third parties, that is by non-Six-Party-Talks countries, such as Mongolia, can be a valuable contribution to building a modicum of trust that can help produce acceptable compromises.
+In the meantime, deep mistrust has hampered dialogue, while refusal to talk only deepens mistrust.
+Engagement of North Korea on a range of less controversial, non-nuclear issues, including by third parties (that is, by non-Six-Party-Talks countries) such as Mongolia can be a valuable contribution to building a modicum of trust that can help produce acceptable compromises.

 Take, for instance, Mongolia.
 Mongolia and North Korea, despite the differences in our respective political and economic systems and in our world outlooks, maintain pragmatic and stable relations.
 The latter withstood the end of communism in Mongolia in 1990 and North Korea’s continued isolation.
 The existing channels of communication with North Korea make it possible for Mongolia to initiate or host what is called Track 2, or informal, activities on issues ranging from regional economic or environmental cooperation to non-traditional security issues.
 By keeping interaction alive, such gatherings can contribute to building better mutual understanding among parties.
 Mongolia’s experience of peaceful and successful transition from a closed society to one that has opened itself up to the outside world can also be of value.

-A Mongolian initiative called Ulaanbaatar Dialogue aims precisely to encourage such interaction.
-In the past couple of years it has sponsored mayoral forums, a conference on energy connectivity in the region, discussions on regional security outlooks and a youth symposium.
+A Mongolian initiative called the Ulaanbaatar Dialogue aims precisely to encourage such interaction.
+In the past couple of years it has sponsored mayoral forums, a conference on energy connectivity in the region, discussions on regional security outlooks, and a youth symposium.
 These are the small steps that Mongolia is undertaking to contribute to developing dialogue and cooperation in the Northeast Asian region.
 But, as things stand, it is the major interested parties, namely the parties to the Six-Party Talks, who should jointly lead the way on renewing negotiations and pushing for diplomacy so the nuclear situation in North Korea does not deteriorate and regional peace and stability is not undermined.